Post-OCR Paragraph Recognition by Graph Convolutional Networks: Proposed Method

 \subsection{Clustering Lines}

 After splitting all the lines into ``true'' lines, the remaining task is to cluster them into paragraphs.
-Again we use a graph convolutional neural network, but now each graph node is a line bounding box, and the output is edge classification similar to link prediction in \cite{10.5555/1241540.1241551,DBLP:conf/nips/ZhangC18}.
-We define a positive edge to be one that connects two consecutive lines in the same paragraph.
+Again we use a GCN, but each graph node is a line bounding box, and the output is edge classification similar to link predictions in \cite{10.5555/1241540.1241551,DBLP:conf/nips/ZhangC18}.
+We define a positive edge to connect two consecutive lines in the same paragraph.
 Note that it is possible to have non-consecutive lines in the same paragraph being connected by a $\beta$-skeleton edge.
 Such edges are defined as negative to make the task easier to learn.

 Fig. \ref{fig:7} is an overview of the line clustering model.
-It looks similar to the line splitting model in Fig. \ref{fig:5}, except the input consists of line bounding boxes, and the output predictions are on graph edges instead of nodes.
-An additional ``node-to-edge'' step is necessary to enable edge classification with node-level output from the graph convolution steps.
-It works in a similar way as the first half of a graph convolution step, with node aggregation replaced by edge aggregation:
+The input consists of line bounding boxes, and an additional ``node-to-edge'' step is added for the final edge output:

 The model predicts whether two lines belong to the same paragraph on each pair of lines connected with a $\beta$-skeleton edge.
-The predictions are made from multiple types of context.
+The predictions are made from multiple types of context like indentations (Fig. \ref{fig:8}) and line spacings.

-\begin{itemize} \item Indentation: For example, in Fig. \ref{fig:8} which is zoomed-in from Fig. \ref{fig:1}, each new paragraph starts with an indented line, so the edge connecting the fourth and fifth lines in the left column is predicted as non-clustering.

-\item Vertical spacing: ``Block paragraphs'' are separated by extra vertical spacing, which are common in web pages.
-Line spacing signals are passed around in graph convolutions to detect vertical space variations.

-\item List items: The first line of a list item is usually outdented with a bullet point or a number, and the first word after is flush with the following lines.
-So list items can be detected in a similar way as indentation based paragraphs. \end{itemize}

-Besides the three common types listed above, we may have other forms of paragraphs such as mailing addresses, computer source code or other customized structures.
-The model can be trained on different types of layout data.